dsoglobal/dsowebsite/content/teammates/kiki-wong.md

 ---
 **Why I joined DSO:** I am interested in working in international business, specifically looking towards a focus on sustainability, such as bringing renewable energy to developing countries.

+**Projects:**

+Kiva Crowdvet

+**\
+Aspiration(s):**

+To work for a company that creates electric cars that are more efficient and effective than fossil fuel vehicles and bringing them to developing countries that need them the most

 **[Get in Touch](kiara.w@dsoglobal.org)**